billy-le/billyle.dev/src/content/posts/fix-missing-404-pages-for-coolify-static-site-deployments.md

 ## Create the nginx.conf file

-At the root of your directory, create a `nginx.conf` file.
+At the root of your project directory, create a `nginx.conf` file.

 The contents of this file will be something similar below for a static site.